Arena Corinthians: Seating

 There are 49,205 seats.
 The stadium has 6,000 second tier covered seating and 10,000 VIP seats.

 89 luxury boxes accommodate 1,414 spectators.
 Distributed on the West building's 5th and 6th floors, 87% have 12 seats, 10% between 21 and 33 seats and 4 units more than 70 seats.
 The largest units will cover more than 470 sqm.
 The lowest ring of bleachers encircle the entire arena.
 It holds 10,500 seats on each side, 6,000 behind the south goal and 9,000 behind the north goal for a total of 35,000+ places.

 The distance between the first row of seating and the field is 9 m on all sides.
-General seating is provided by Bluecube³ using an exclusive design based on the Integra model.
+General seating is provided by Bluecube3 using an exclusive design based on the Integra model.
 There are four different finishes, ranging from straight chairs without arms to stuffed chairs in leather.
 Most seats are white.
 Business level and box seats are finished in black leather and made by Poltrona Frau.
 The 600 seats have laser-engraved club crests.

 Roof

 Werner Sobek designed the roof, which is held in place by 48 75 m-long trusses.
 The west and east sides are joined by two identical structures that have a free span of 170 m.
-The total east-west roof length is 245.75 m.
+The total east–west roof length is 245.75 m.
 Aníbal Coutinho intended to bring a paulistano flair to the construction using structures that resemble the São Paulo Museum of Art, a symbol of the city.
 The height of the roof and weight of the trusses required the use of the largest crawler crane available in Latin America.
 The steel beams together weigh 4,000 tons.

 The roof has four layers.
 On the underside is a layer of corrugated steel sheets.
 Above them, thermal and acoustic insulation is provided by Polyisocyanurate sheets.
 A layer of plasterboard is above it.
 Finally, the entire roof is covered with 40000 m2 of Firestone Ultraply TPO.
 On the underside, a flexible membrane covers the structure.
 This final layer helps to collect rainwater for reuse in other areas of the stadium.

 The structure was redesigned to duplicate the current noise level supporters create during games.
 Measurements taken on Pacaembu show that sound levels reach a peak of 113dB when goals are scored.
 4500 m2 of glass will be installed on the end closest to the pitch of the west and east roofing.
 The entire structure measures 32300 m2 and weights 6,500 tons.

 Scoreboards

-Osram will install four scoreboards in the stadium, on the north and south ends, above the bleachers.
-They will be set in pairs, with one facing the pitch and one facing outside.
+Osram installed four scoreboards in the stadium, on the north and south ends, above the bleachers.
+They are set in pairs, with one facing the pitch and one facing outside.
 Each screen is 225 sqm and measures 30 by 7.5 m.
-The inside-facing screen will have a 7mm dot pitch and the outside-facing screens will have a 20mm dot pitch.
+The inside-facing screen has a 7mm dot pitch and the outside-facing screens will have a 20mm dot pitch.
 3,500 flat panel televisions are installed throughout the stadium, individually or as video walls, comprising 3,100 stations.